Gilbert Cayetano Huesca (1915 – 2009)

 The play, “Viva Cristo Rey,” was about the martyrdom of a Mexican Jesuit priest, Blessed Miguel Pro, in early 20th century Mexico.
 My father, who was 91 at the time, sat very still through the play, straining to hear every word and tightly pursing his lips from time to time.
 I sensed a certain tension in him and squeezed his hand.
 He squeezed mine back, his eyes never leaving the stage.

 When the play ended, we lined up in the lobby to meet the cast.
-As my father approached the young actor who had portrayed Father Miguel Pro, he was trembling.
+As we reached the young actor who had portrayed Father Miguel Pro, my father began trembling.
 “All of these things are true,” he began, his eyes welling with tears.
 “I did not see this priest, but I was a witness to that same inhumanity in [the state of] Chiapas.”

 Couples who wanted to be married in the church had to marry twice – once in a civil ceremony and again by a priest.
 My father’s sister, María de la Luz Huesca, and her husband were married in a quiet ceremony at home by their parish priest in Veracruz State, for this reason.